The Path to Becoming a Software Architect

 ● Designing the entire system based on the received requirements.

-● Choosing the system architecture and each individual component of this system at a high level.
+● Choosing the system architecture and each component of this system at a high level.

-● Choosing the technologies for the implementation of each component and connections between the components.
+● Choosing the technologies for the implementation of each component and connections between the parts.

 ● Architectural review.
 Yes, yes, it exists.

 ● Creating unified development standards in the company.